toanle6543-max/CLASP/README.md

 Open it in any modern browser
 Add a material → build a layup → enter loads → click Run Analysis

-To use offline, run the .html file in any browser.
+To use offline, download and run the .html file in any browser.

 Tech Stack
 Plain HTML, CSS, and JavaScript — no frameworks, no build tools, no npm dependencies